fidojs/fidojs/README.md

 	fido.do("html", function() {...});
 ```

-The "tags" are like the dog tag of a file...
-Name, address, parent, etc...
+Tags are like the "dog tag" of a file or function; the name, address, parent, etc...

 ![](docson.jpg)